Sukanto54cl/ai-school-iom-2025/docs/day0_setup/readme.md

 1. **Register at Helmholtz Gitlab (Codebase)**
 * Open the [Helmholtz Codebase](https://codebase.helmholtz.cloud/users/sign_in)
 * Log in via "Sign in with Helmholtz ID" and select your university to authenticate with your university account

+**ATTENTION:** if you experience "OIDC error" or "authentication failed", your institute does not seem to provide a working OIDC configuration to authenticate at Helmholtz Codebase.
+You may try to authenticate using Github instead, given you have a Github account.

 2. **Create an API Key (Token)**
 * _ATTENTION: this API key should be treated like a personal password and should not be made available to anyone else!_
 * Open your [profile page](https://codebase.helmholtz.cloud/-/profile/preferences)